hsiafan/httpdump/README.md

 ![License](https://img.shields.io/badge/licence-Simplified%20BSD-blue.svg?style=flat)

 ## Httpcap (Former name pcap-parser)
-Parse and display HTTP traffics.
+Capture, parse and display HTTP traffics.
 Python 2.7.* or Python 3.3+ required.

-This module parses pcap/pcapng files, retrieves HTTP data, and shows as text.
+This module parses pcap/pcapng files, or capture traffics from device(with libpcap), then retrieves HTTP data, and display as text.
 Pcap files can be obtained via tcpdump, wireshark or other similar tools.

 Features: